heathngordon/heathngordon.github.io/about.md

 <h1> The Author </h1>

-Random animal facts?
+Animals?
 Birds?
 Stories?
 Drawing?
-If there's any of that (especially the birds), then I'm hooked.
+Fruit?
+If there's any of that (especially the fruit), then I'm hooked.

-The name's Heather.
-Animals, birds, writing stories, reading, and running, just to name a few of my hobbies that, when combined, make quite an enjoyable adventure through life.
+My name is Heather.

 On this blog, you'll find a collection of all my birding pictures (and a few miscellanious others) taken with my Canon PowerShot SX520 HS, a collaboration of my stories (mostly unfinished, unrefined ideas), and some random thoughts my brain.